 In joint funding projects, industry and science set themselves concrete development goals.
 This reduces investment and operating costs, and increases finance options: In November 2020, for example, EnBW Energie Baden-Württemberg AG commissioned Germany's largest solar park in Brandenburg with 187 megawatts.
 The EnBW solar park Weesow-Willmersdorf is the first solar park in Germany to be built without EEG subsidies.
+Together with the two smaller solar parks in Alttrebbin and Gottesgabe, which EnBW also implemented in neighboring communities in 2021 without state funding, a solar complex with an output of around 500 megawatts was created.
+Both plants started feeding electricity into the grid at the beginning of 2022.

 IRENA, the international agency for renewable energy sources, has documented the development of the past decade in its report "Renewable Power Generation Costs in 2019": According to this, the cost of generating power from photovoltaics fell by 82 per cent between 2010 and 2019.
 The costs are more and more frequently below those for the generation of power from fossil fuel-fired power plants.